artur-ciocanu/launch.en/help/extension-dev/edge/context.md

 The first time this action is executed, `ruleStash` starts as `undefined` and is therefore initialized as an empty object.
 The next time when the action is executed, it receives `ruleStash` that was returned when the action was previously called.
 Using an object as `ruleStash` allows you to add new data without losing data previously set by other actions from our extension.

-You must be careful to always return the full extension rule stash when using this strategy.
-If you were to return only a value instead, it will overwrite any other properties you may have set.
+**Note**: Be careful to always return the full extension rule stash when using this strategy.
+If you instead only return a value, it will overwrite any other properties you may have set.

 ## Utilities